← Back to all articles

 Open on Polymarket →

-Valtteri Bottas for 2026 F1 Champion?
-The Market Says "Nice Try"
+Valtteri Bottas, 2026 F1 Champion?
+The Market Says "Absolutely Not"

 FAQ

-Q: What happens if Bottas is mathematically eliminated from the championship before the season ends?
+Q: What happens if Bottas is mathematically eliminated from championship contention before the season ends?

-A: If it becomes impossible for Bottas to win the 2026 Drivers' Championship under F1's own rules - meaning he is mathematically out of contention - the market resolves to "No" at that point, without waiting for the final race.
+A: If it becomes mathematically impossible for Bottas to win the 2026 F1 Drivers' Championship under F1's own rules, the market resolves "No" immediately at that point, without waiting for the final race.
+This means the market can close well before the end of the season if the standings make his title run hopeless.

-A: If the season is permanently cancelled or fails to reach a completed state by March 31, 2027 at 11:59 PM ET, the market resolves to "Other" rather than "Yes" or "No".
-This is an edge-case safeguard and not something the market currently anticipates as a likely outcome.
+A: If the season is permanently cancelled or fails to reach a completed conclusion by March 31, 2027 at 11:59 PM ET, the market resolves as "Other" rather than "Yes" or "No".
+This is essentially the catch-all outcome for scenarios where no champion can be officially crowned under normal F1 procedures.

 What traders are saying